For Tuyet, Katrina, KaSandra, and Luc

 The light started to flicker in my brain as things began to add up.
 She had to be talking about either Lu or Jai; they were the only corpses I had any recent tie to, which meant that now I could be placed at two murder scenes.
 Terrific, this just kept getting better and better.
 Still, it didn't explain what Judy was so scared of.
 She was jumping at shadows on the sidewalk.
 Something out there had her on edge and truth be told it was beginning to vex me as well.

 "I've had a queer feeling for days, you know?
 Little things frighten me now.
 I can't go to sleep without looking under every bed and checking the locks on every door.
+I haven't slept in two days.
 I've even stopped closing the shower curtain when I bathe for fear of a "Psycho" moment, it's silly, I know."

-"I see, and last night at the lab with your horny little friend?"
+"I see, and the other night at the lab with your horny little friend?"

 "Yes, coming and going.
 Someone's stalking me Whitey and I'm scared."

-I ignored the fact that the object of my affection was sitting so close beside me, in need of my company and I allowed myself to hold her a few moments longer.
-It was an act of compassion, the action of a close friend.
+I ignored the fact that the object of my affection was sitting so close beside me, and I resolved to concentrate on comforting a friend, acting out of compassion and not lust.
 If she were right than whoever was stalking her was probably nearby.
 A woman's instincts are never to be trifled with.
 The prey usually senses when the hunter is near, she did, and now I did as well.
 If I have learned anything in fifty some years on the planet it's that your first impression is usually the clearest.
 I also subscribe to the notion that a strong offense is an effective defense.
 It was time to hunt the hunter.
 We'll give whoever he is a taste of their own medicine.
 In the mean time I better call Ronnie and tell her, I mean him, that this might be a good time to take Judy on the honeymoon they never had.
 I'll hunt better with her out of the way anyway.
 I'm a gorilla fighter by nature, a skill I acquired hunting Viet Cong in Southeast Asia courtesy the USMC.

 I glanced down at Judy, sometime during my personal strategy session she had fallen asleep.
 Oh well, hunting the Shadow could wait another ten or fifteen minutes I guess.
 I forced myself to relax a little and put my feet up on the coffee table constructed with eight cinder blocks and a sheet of 3/4 inch plywood.
 Her head slid from my shoulder to my chest and I leaned forward and kissed her hair.
 Thirty seconds later we were both fast asleep.
 She was exhausted; I was just living out a fantasy.